Guido Valadares National Hospital: History

 During the COVID-19 pandemic in 2020 and 2021, HNGV reported that it had a number of strengths relating to maintenance of quality, including leadership, an established quality team, a multi-disciplinary Quality and Safety Committee, an appropriate hospital motto ("Excellence in service, commitment, compassion and knowledge"), and motivated staff.
 Additionally, the HNGV quality team was involved in training at the country's five other referral hospitals, and patient satisfaction with HNGV increased from 77% in 2019 to 89% in 2021.
 On the other hand, there was a large pandemic-related decrease in visits to the outpatient department and the emergency room, caused mainly by a "lack of trust" in the health system and "increased fear" of the hospital during the pandemic.

 A further consequence of the COVID-19 pandemic was the donation in July–August 2021 by the ICRC to Cruz Vermelha de Timor-Leste (CVTL) and HNGV of more than 115,000 items of personal protective equipment (PPE) and sanitation materials.
 As the national COVID-19 referral hospital, HNGV not only treated COVID-19 patients, but also supplied equipment, including materials donated by the ICRC, and personnel, to other health care providers that were treating the disease in East Timor.

 In early 2022, the Royal Australasian College of Surgeons engaged a consultant to develop a strategic plan to improve the clinical education function at HNGV, and support the positioning of the facility as a national teaching hospital over the longer term.

-On 24 June 2022, a mobile intensive care unit (ICU) arrived in East Timor to be located at HNGV.
-It had been donated by the American people, as part of provided to support East Timor's health security.
+On 24 June 2022, a mobile intensive care unit (ICU) arrived in Timor-Leste to be located at HNGV.
+It had been donated by the American people, as part of provided to support Timor-Leste's health security.
 The first unit of the ICU was a 9-bed supplement to the 25 ICU beds with which the hospital was already equipped.
 Later that year, on 5 October 2022, the government's Council of Ministers approved a proposal by the Minister of Health, Odete Maria Freitas Belo, for the construction of a five-storey Paediatric and Coronary Intensive Care Unit at HNGV.
 It was expected that the unit would improve specialised quality care for emergency and urgent paedriatic cases, and also the national response to emerging and sporadic outbreaks of diseases with major public health impacts, including dengue fever and cholera.

 The foundation stone for the new ICU building was laid by the Prime Minister, Taur Matan Ruak, on 26 January 2023.
 During the stone laying ceremony, Belo said that the facility would take two years to construct, and, when completed, would accommodate 327 beds, 81 midwives, and 163 nurses.

 Description

 Overview

 HNGV is located in Culu Hun, on the eastern edge of the capital city of Dili.
-It is the largest hospital in East Timor, and the only national referral hospital providing primary and secondary care to patients from all over the country, in what is a challenging resource-limited environment.
+It is the largest hospital in Timor-Leste, and the only national referral hospital providing primary and secondary care to patients from all over the country, in what is a challenging resource-limited environment.